dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 # 1. Initiate System

-This chapter will handle implementing `initiate_system`.
+This chapter will handle implementing `initiate_system`, that spawn game and squares that contain pieces

 ## What is initiate_system?

 To play chess, you need to start the game, and then spawn pieces. `initiate_system` will spawn the game entity and then spawn every piece in the right position.
-You need to make sure the game status is correct and right piece type and the right piece color are in the right position on the board.
+You need to make sure the game status is the correct piece type and the right piece color is in the right position on the board.

 ## Requirements

 _Copy the unit tests below and paste them at the bottom of your `systems/initiate.cairo` file._

-1. Write a `execute` function in the system that gets world context and white address and black address as a input.
+1. Write an `execute` function in the system that gets world context and white address and black address as input.
-2. Implement `Game` Entity, composed with `Game` Component and `GameTurn` component that we created in previous step
+2. Implement `Game` Entity, composed of `Game` Component and `GameTurn` component that we created in the previous step
-3. Implement `Square` Entities from a1 to h8 contain right `PieceType`
+3. Implement `Square` Entities from a1 to h8 containing right `PieceType`
 4. run `sozo test` and pass all the test

 ## Test Flow